Founder & CEO | Women’s Business Development Council

 For over two decades, Ms. Pastore has been instrumental in the passage of legislation benefiting women entrepreneurs.
 Ms. Pastore has provided numerous testimonies before the U.S. Congress, addressing the state of women’s entrepreneurship.
 Her advocacy efforts have included traveling to Istanbul to serve as a U.S. Delegate at the 2015 Women’s Summit and the 2018 Global Entrepreneurship Conference.

-Currently, Ms. Pastore serves on the Board of Women Impacting Public Policy (WIPP), is a member of the YWCA Greenwich Leadership Council, Pace University’s Women’s Business Leadership Council, Quinnipiac University’s Women’s Business Leadership Council, and The Akilah Institute for Women’s Advisory Council.
+Currently, Ms. Pastore serves on the Board of Women Impacting Public Policy (WIPP), is a member of the YWCA Greenwich Leadership Council, Pace University’s Women’s Business Leadership Council, Quinnipiac University’s Women’s Business Leadership Council, and a member of the Global Advisory Board for the Akilah Institute for Women based in Kigali, Rwanda.
 In 2018, Ms. Pastore was appointed to the Quantum Leaps’ Advisory Board, a global organization focused advancing women’s entrepreneurship.
 Most recently, Ms. Pastore was honored to serve on Connecticut Governor Lamont’s Transition Team as Co-Chair of The Jobs and Economy Policy Committee.